Watch this submarine play tag with a shark from the darkest depths of the ocean

 “Our goal is always to bring as much attention as we can to the ocean and to the ongoing excitement of exploring it,” says Vincent Pieribone, the vice chairman of OceanX about the broader effort.
 Rather than focus on the doom-and-gloom scenarios that many conservationists face, they’re trying to be more aspirational.
 “That, we think, should lead viewers to the inevitable conclusion that the ocean needs our care, our maintenance and our thought,” he says.

 Those who like the film can expect a follow-up.
 The ocean dampens radio waves and GPS signals, so the tracker can’t immediately relay information.
-It will collect depth, positional, and temperature data for roughly six or seven months before it’s seal to the animal degrades and it floats to the surface.
+It will collect depth, positional, and temperature data for roughly three to four months before its seal to the animal degrades and it floats to the surface.
 At that point, researchers can analyze the trove and share updates.

 The most dramatic part of the entire mission is that it actually failed many times before succeeding.
 Pieribone says that the researchers with the sixgill effort originally applied for funding from a governmental agency but were turned down.
 Two earlier expeditions also came up empty as they refined their process.
 Because the mission was philanthropy-backed, there was a different risk-to-reward calculation.